A Pretty Penny

 ‘Hi Jimmy,’ I said.

-‘Elle’s not answering her phone,’ said Jimmy, ‘And the client isn’t either.’
+‘Elle’s not answering her phone,’ said Jimmy, ‘And neither is the client.’

 ‘Ok what shall I do?’